Wiping and Hand Washing

 Getting kids to wipe themselves clean can be a bit of a challenge, and learning how much toilet paper to use is something we need to teach them too.

-The early stages of toilet training are very much about you helping your child wipe themselves clean.
-It is important that children start to understand that after doing a number two they need to wipe themselves clean.
+The early stages of toilet training are very much about you helping your toddler wipe themselves clean.
+It is important that children start to understand that after doing a number two , like a big kid, they need to wipe themselves clean.
 Teaching kids to wipe is made a whole lot easier with Kleenex Cottonelle Flushable Wipes for Kids.
 The pre-moistened wipes help little hands clean their bottoms more effectively.

-Gentle and soft, they?re comforting for bottoms accustomed to baby wipes, yet they?re safe to flush.
-The Kleenex Cottonelle Kids? wipes are easy for little fingers to access from the pop up plastic container, and they only dispense one at a time.
+Gentle and soft, they're comforting for bottoms that are accustomed to baby wipes, yet they're safe to flush.
+The Kleenex Cottonelle Kids wipes are easy for little fingers to access from the pop up plastic container, and they only dispense one at a time.

 A good way to get your little one started is to have them look at the wipe each time they wipe themselves, and to continue doing so until they have a clean wipe.
 Teach them to put their dirty wipes into the toilet bowl and demonstrate how to flush the toilet on their own.

 Always remind them to wash and dry their hands afterwards too!